This article is the second of a three-part series regarding digital footprints.

 Digital Footprints

-Creation of a Digital Footprint
+1. How a Digital Footprint is Formed

 Similar to an actual footprint, a digital footprint is formed by collecting data that someone has left behind, except instead of a footprint on the ground, the information is derived from actions they’ve taken on the internet.